3stacks/lukeboyle.com/blog-posts/2020/08/do-not-trust-google.md

 ![Google Nest Wifi Router product photo](/blog-posts/images/do-not-trust-google/nest.jpg)

-Or perhaps you want to buy the new Pixel and give them advanced analytics about how you use your phone [privacy class action lawsuit](https://www.searchenginejournal.com/google-privacy-lawsuit-android-apps/374952/), everywhere you go (Location History), how much physical activity you do (Google Fit), every article/video you engage with (Chrome), everything you buy (Google Pay - and incidentally, how much disposable income you have, so they can better target more relevant ads to you).
+Or perhaps you want to buy the new Pixel and give them advanced analytics about how you use your phone ([privacy class action lawsuit](https://www.searchenginejournal.com/google-privacy-lawsuit-android-apps/374952/)), everywhere you go (Location History), how much physical activity you do (Google Fit), every article/video you engage with (Chrome), everything you buy (Google Pay - and incidentally, how much disposable income you have, so they can better target more relevant ads to you).
 All of these "services" are simply a ruse so that Google can build an extremely accurate profile